oozdal/oozdal/README.md

 - Spent over 4+ months as a Senior Data Scientist at [Canadian Red Cross](https://www.redcross.ca/) leveraging data-centric methods to extract insights and designing a Retrieval Augmented Generation (RAG) solution that makes it easy for staff to access clear answers and relevant links.

-- Currently, working as a Machine Learning Engineer at [Caylent](https://caylent.com/) and designing and implementing scalable MLOps architectures on AWS.
+- Currently, working as a Machine Learning Engineer at [Caylent](https://caylent.com/) and designing and implementing scalable cloud architectures on AWS.

 - These days, my primary focus is on private repositories within the organization.